By Dr. Ed Morton

-Transition to Jobs Volunteer Instructors and Coaches, Pima Community College
+Transition to Jobs Volunteer Instructor and Coach, Pima Community College

-The Transition to Jobs class has allowed the three of us—all volunteers—to come together to lead and create a new curriculum for the professional immigrants and refugees who have selected Pima Community College (PCC) for their introduction to career development in the United States.
+The Transition to Jobs class has allowed three volunteers—Dr. Ginny Lewis, Carroll Reitz, and myself—to come together to lead and create a new curriculum for the professional immigrants and refugees who have selected Pima Community College (PCC) for their introduction to career development in the United States.
 We brought together an amalgam of training, skills and experience in high school, university teaching, and career development in a university setting.